tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Creating-a-Snapshot-of-a-Blob.md

  **Specifying an access condition**

  You can specify an access condition so that the snapshot is created only if that condition is met.
-If the specified condition is not met, the snapshot is not created, and the Blob service returns status code [HTTPStatusCode.PreconditionFailed](http://msdn.microsoft.com/library/system.net.httpstatuscode.aspx).
+If the specified condition isn't met, the snapshot isn't created, and the Blob service returns status code [HTTPStatusCode.PreconditionFailed](http://msdn.microsoft.com/library/system.net.httpstatuscode.aspx).
 For more information, see [Snapshot Blob](Snapshot-Blob.md).

  **Deleting snapshots**